-Rest assured that when following a healthy low carb diet, it’s still possible to keep enjoying all sorts of awesome recipes.
-Low-carb recipes include everything from crockpot chicken and veggies to grass-fed burgers.
+Rest assured that when following a healthy low-carb diet, it’s still possible to keep enjoying all sorts of awesome recipes.
+Low-carb recipes include everything from slow cooker chicken and veggies to grass-fed burgers.
 And what about low-carb breakfasts or travel-friendly snacks?
 These can include green smoothies or protein shakes, low-carb desserts made from things like coconut or almond flour, 1–2 cage-free hard-boiled eggs, or newer varieties of grass-fed beef jerky, for example.

 While eating a low carbohydrate diet might not be the “magic bullet” to lasting weight loss for every person, it’s very helpful for most people to cut back on added sources of sugar and carbs.
 Even if you only plan to reduce your sugar and carb intake for a period of time, perhaps to break a sugar addiction or kickstart a healthier way of eating that includes less processed foods, you’re likely to experience benefits relatively fast.

-Removing foods such as bread, cereals, sweetened drinks, processed dairy and even whole grains or starchy veggies from your diet will result in you releasing less insulin.
+Removing foods such as bread, cereals, sweetened drinks, processed dairy and even whole grains or starchy veggies from your diet are important dietary changes that will result in your body releasing less insulin.
 This helps to balance blood sugar levels, reduce cravings and fatigue, speed up weight loss, leave you feeling more clear-headed (at least after you initially get used to the change) and even reduces your risk for things like heart disease and diabetes.

 Replacing carb-heavy foods in your diet with low-carb foods like non-starchy veggies, healthy fats and high-quality proteins takes these benefits a step further: reducing hunger, making you feel satisfied and possibly even reversing certain nutrient deficiencies.